About the Neonatal Intensive Care Unit (NICU)

 Newborn Intensive Care Unit at Meriter Hospital

 Normal and intensive care for newborns is also provided by UW Health neonatology physicians at the Newborn Intensive Care Unit at UnityPoint Health - Meriter.
-With over 500 admissions per year, this state-of-the-art nursery provides the latest technology, including neonatal surgery, to help patients through the most critical phases of their illnesses.
+This state-of-the-art nursery provides the latest technology to help patients through the most critical phases of their illnesses.